dead-claudia/thallium/README.md

 Couple specific notes:

 1. I plan to make this a very batteries-included framework.
-It includes several useful utilities like an assertion library far more helpful than Node's `assert` (you can define your own ad-hoc assertions, even - I do it in the tests themselves).
+It includes several useful utilities like an assertion library far more helpful than Node's `assert` (you can easily define your own ad-hoc assertions, even - I do it in the tests themselves).

 2. Not much configuration is required to get started.
 I aim for ease of use and convention over configuration, but I also try to enable as much flexibility as you need.
 Your config file can even return a promise, if that's what you need.